5 Volunteer-Free Fall Family Events

 When leaves begin to fall, fall cleanup begins.
 So organize a family outreach event to help with fall cleanup in your community.

 Consider who in your church family or community may need some help with leaf cleanup this year.
-Elderly members of your congregation?
+Older members of your congregation?
 Single-parent families?
 Or individuals battling an illness?
 With these homeowners’ permission, invite families to bring their rakes and meet at homes for some raking and making family memories.
-You’ll reach out and share God’s love with these folks in a practical—and fun—way.
+You’ll reach out and share God’s love with these folks in a practical and fun way!

 Planning tips:

-• Ask the homeowner for permission to use their kitchen to prepare hot chocolate, apple cider, and treats for family members to enjoy.
+- Ask the homeowner for permission to use their kitchen to prepare hot chocolate, apple cider, and treats for family members to enjoy.
+And ask if they’ll be comfortable with families using a bathroom in their home as that need will likely arise.

-• If appropriate, intentionally make time for families to meet, get to know, and pray for the people they are helping.
+- If appropriate, intentionally make time for families to meet, get to know, and pray for the people they’re helping.

 5. Chili Cook-Off